- BACB Professional Disciplinary and Ethical Standards

 - The initiation of any disciplinary charges, investigations or findings/sanctions by a health care organization, federal or state agency, or other professional association against the applicant or certificant; and

 - Any other change in information provided by the applicant or certificant to the BACB.

 An individual convicted of a felony directly related to behavior analysis practice and/or public health and safety shall be ineligible to apply for BACB certification or recertification for a period of three (3) years from the exhaustion of appeals, completion of parole or probation, or final release from confinement (if any), whichever is later.

 - Procedures: The Review Committee

-The BACB Chair shall appoint to the Review Committee at least two BACB certificants and one current or former Director who shall serve as Chair of the Review Committee.
+The BACB President/CEO shall appoint to the Review Committee at least two BACB certificants and one current or former Director who shall serve as Chair of the Review Committee.
 The BACB Chair may also appoint additional members to the Review Committee in the discretion of the BACB Chair.
 For example, the BACB Chair may appoint an in-state certificant, or a person with special expertise to serve on the Review Committee.
 In designating an additional person to serve on the Review Committee, the BACB Chair shall also identify whether that person's service will be voting or non-voting (advisory only).